 - Do not run out of TEMIXYS.
 The virus in your blood may increase and the virus may become harder to treat.
 When your supply starts to run low, get more from your healthcare provider or pharmacy.

-- If you take too much TEMIXYS, go to the nearest hospital emergency room right away.
+- If you take too much TEMIXYS, call your local poison control center or go right away to the nearest hospital emergency room.

 What should I avoid while taking TEMIXYS?